Buscador global

 - Vocabulary related to mass media, gender equality, decent work and economic growth, reduced inequalities, peace, justice and strong institutions.

-Students will travel to New York to learn a lot of facts about America and its main cities and design an infographic about their lives.
-Each section is going to take place in a different part of the city of New York.
+Students will travel to Ireland to learn a lot of facts of Belfast and design and record an interview.
+Each section is going to take place in a different and famous part of the city of Belfast.
 In each place, there is a proposal of tasks, challenges and activities.
-At the end of the project, they will have:
+At the end of the project, they will have:- read official web pages.

 - posted tweets.